 The bank treated the family poorly throughout the investigation process.

-Banks do not have a general obligation to monitor customers’ transactions.
+Banks do not have a general obligation to monitor customers’ transactions or to prevent them from making unwise decisions.
 Generally speaking, banks assume the customer is making the transaction if the customer’s credentials are used.
 In Kitty’s case, bank records enabled us to establish that the correct PIN had been entered the first time for each transaction.
 We concluded the fraudsters had somehow obtained Kitty’s PIN.
 Under the conditions of her eftpos card, the bank was not responsible for the fraudulent transactions made before the bank had been notified of her death in these circumstances.

 We found the bank should have stopped access to Kitty’s account once notified of her death, and that it was therefore liable for all the transactions totalling $9,700 made after that date.
 We also found the bank could have communicated more clearly with the family.
 Our terms of reference did not allow us to look into the other aspects of the family’s complaint.